patkars69/autocreator-v1/README.md

 * [ ] Use Whisper for automatic subtitles
 * [ ] Add video queue support
 * [ ] Modular configuration system
+* [ ] Usage of tools like Docker to build unanimous images

 ---